 - Accounts with both ProtonMail Professional and ProtonVPN Plus with one-year or two-year plans

 How long will ProtonDrive stay in beta?
 Who knows.
 But given Proton’s history, it could be a really long time.
-I’ve seen a growing chorus of ProtonMail users voice their frustration over endless beta status of this and other products:
+I’ve seen a growing chorus of ProtonMail users voice their frustration over the endless beta status of this and other products:

 ProtonMail mobile apps

 ProtonMail has apps for both iOS and Android.
 I’ve been working with the Android app and it looks good and functions smoothly.
-At the time of this ProtonMail review, the Android app had almost 24,000 reviews with a solid rating of 4.5 out of 5 stars.
+At the time of this ProtonMail review, the Android app had 34,000 reviews with a solid rating of 4.5 out of 5 stars.

 Since our last major review, Proton Technologies completed the process of making their Android app open source.
 However, it is still not available on F-Droid.
-The iOS app is now open source.
-This app gets a score of 4.3 out of 5, with over 1,200 reviews.
+The iOS app is also open source.
+This app gets a score of 4.2 out of 5, with over 2,000 reviews.

 ProtonMail business features

 ProtonMail also offers a service for businesses that provides “end-to-end encryption to secure your business communications.”

 This service includes migration tools and dedicated support to transition your business from its current hosting to the ProtonMail infrastructure.
 It incorporates a user hierarchy allowing your Email Administrators to manage user accounts appropriately.